HL7/US-Core/README.md

 GitHub will automatically trigger a new build whenever you commit changes.

-*Note: a build takes 2-3 minutes to complete. *Note: a build takes 2-3 minutes to complete.
+*Note: a build takes 2-3 minutes to complete.
 You should see a notification at https://chat.fhir.org/#narrow/stream/committers/topic/ig-build.
 *

 ### Find your rendered IG automatically available at